ericelliott/todotasks/CONTRIBUTING.md

 **compile**
 Use *browserify* to generate `dist/app.js` from the file `js/app.js`.
 This should also use the *minifyify* plugin to minify the output.

+**test**
+Run tests from the `/test` directory.

 **build**
 This task should perform all of the above tasks in order.
 Note that this should use the implementations own internal task references.

 **dev**
 This is the most complicated task.
 It should watch `js` for changes.
 When a change is detected do the following:
-    - run *eslint* against all files in`js` and display any errors to *stdout*.
+    - Run *eslint* against all files in`js` and display any errors to *stdout*.
 Linting errors should not stop this task.
-    - rebuild the browserified file at `dist/app.js`.
+    - Rebuild the browserified file at `dist/app.js`.
 To make this task fast, strive to rebuild only what needs to be rebuilt.
+    - Run the unit tests again.

 This task should also watch for changes to `bower_components/todomvc-common/*.css` files and run *node-sass* to rebuild them on change.

-**test**
-Run tests from the `/test` directory.

 README.MD